jake142/laravel-service/readme.md

-## Package considered beeing in alpha state and needs more testing!
+## This package is considered beeing in an alpha state and needs more testing!

 ## Release note